Proctor (lunar crater)

 Proctor is the remnant of a lunar impact crater that is located to the southeast of the prominent crater Tycho.
-It lies just to the north of the huge walled plain Maginus.
+It lies just to the north of the huge walled plain named Maginus.
 To the north is the crater Saussure and to the northwest, just to the east of Tycho, lies Pictet.
 Proctor is 52 km in diameter and its walls are 1300 m high.
 It is from the Pre-Imbrian period, which lasted from 4.55 to 3.85 billion years ago.

 The outer rim of this crater has become heavily worn and eroded, and now forms a low, irregular rise around the interior floor.
 Much of the northwestern half of the rim is marked by a number of small craters, including Proctor D. The interior floor is somewhat level and is marked only by a few tiny impacts.

 The crater is named after the 20th-century American astronomy writer Mary Proctor.